funny stories

 Ben leaned forward and asked, “Now, is this something you're thinking of doing or something you're just thinking?”
 Ben worried about my ideas since he couldn’t not do something and be thought of as a sissy.
 I had no real sense of fear then.
 I thought I would always survive.

 “Nah, I'm just thinking about it.”
 We both relaxed at that.
-We should’n.
+We should’nt have.
 That Charlie B was hurt wasn’t.
 If he could moan he’d be okay.
-That Charlie B was hurt wasn’t.t have.
 Charlie B suddenly got up and ran right at the train and jumped.
 He didn’t run alongside, he ran at it and leaped.
 The good part for him was he didn’t land in-between cars and end up as hamburger; the bad part was he didn't grab the ladder either.
 He hit the middle of the train and bounced off.
 That stunned both Ben and me.
 No one is that stupid.
 Then we realized Charlie B wasn’t getting up; he wasn’t moving at all.
 Oh my, he's dead!
 How are we going to explain this?
 He was stupid enough.

 “Explain it?
 We aren’t going to explain it.
 We’re going to get out of here and be quiet.
 You just know the MPs will try to pin it on someone and I don’t want to be that someone.”